You’ve met someone who excites you, but then you learn that she has children. Feeling concerned about this situation is normal.

 9. Expect to Have Encounters with the Ex

-Dating a man with kids means that you will eventually meet an ex-wife or ex-girlfriend.
-You may have heard many unflattering things about this person, but try to put that aside when you cross paths with her.
+Dating a woman with kids means that you will eventually meet an ex-husband or ex-boyfriend.
+You may have heard many unflattering things about this person, but try to put that aside when you cross paths with the ex.

-She could dislike that you're around her children, but that is likely a tactic for hurting her ex.
-Try to act politely but don't feel like you have to try to win her over.
-The same thing goes for ex-husbands or ex-boyfriends.
+He could dislike that you’re around his children, but that is likely a tactic for hurting his ex.
+Try to act politely but don’t feel like you have to try to win him over.

 10. Be Ready for Family Fun